rackerlabs/rackspace-howto-dev/content/cloud-images/cloud-images-faq.md

 copy of the image, the cost of storage is handled by the image producer (who is charged at normal Cloud Files rates).

-#### Is there a limit to what kinds of images or how many I can share or have shared with me?
+#### Is there a limit to what kinds of images, or how many, I can share or have shared with me?

 There is no limit on the number of images that can be shared from, or shared to, a cloud user.
 You can act as an image producer and share as